Generalized Bohr compactification and model-theoretic connected components: Strong amenability and amenability under NIP

-Now for definable actions: We are in the context of a group $G$ definable in $M$.
+Now for definable actions.
+We are in the context of a group $G$ definable in $M$.
 As was recalled in Definition \ref{definition of definable flows}, an action of $G$ on a compact space $C$ by homeomorphisms is said to be definable if for each $x\in C$ the map $f_{x}:G \to C$ defined by $f_{x}(g) = gx$ is definable in the sense of Definition \ref{definability for definable sets}(ii).
-By Fact \ref{correspondence between definabilities}, this precisely means that for each $x\in C$ there is map from $G^*$ to $C$ which is definable over $M$ in the sense of Definition \ref{definability for definable sets}(i) and whose restriction to $G$ is $f_{x}$.
-(But one should be careful: it does {\em not} mean that the action of $G$ on $X$ is the restriction to $G$ of a suitable action of $G^*$ on $C$.)\\
+We will be interested in proving that the action of $G$ on the compact space ${\cal M}(S_{G}(M))$ is definable.\\